aoloe/scribus-project/indexing/indexing.md

 We should provide a way for scribus to index the content or a way to interface with existing external tools.

+# Existing tools

+- Xindy (but is not simple to setup)

 # Notes

 ## john jason, 20.6.2014, scribus mailing list